mohitbhagat/colorbound/README.md

 ------------------------------------------------------------------------------
 Description:
 I made this game with a group of 3 other teammates.
-Some of my contributions were writing some of the code, designing game mechanics and creating textures using GIMP.
+Some of my contributions were writing code, designing game mechanics and creating textures using GIMP.

 ------------------------------------------------------------------------------